alexharri/website/posts/canvas-to-ascii.md

 <SmallNote label="" center>Monospace characters are typically taller than they are wide, so I made each grid cell a bit taller than it is wide.</SmallNote>

-Our task is now to pick which character to place in each column.
+Our task is now to pick which character to place in each cell.
 The simplest approach is to calculate a lightness value for each cell and pick a character based on that.

 We can get a lightness value for each cell by sampling the lightness of the pixel at the cell's center: